Btibert3/nhl-shiny/README.md

 That repo can [be found here](https://github.com/Btibert3/nhl-pbp).

+## Run the app locally

+I will try to have this deployed on the internets for the 2014 Stanley Cup Finals, but in the interim, you will need to deploy this app locally.

+1. If you haven't already, [install `R` here](http://cran.us.r-project.org/)
+2. Open up a terminal, and type `R`
+3. When `R` opens, type, `install.packages('shiny')` into the command line
+4. To run my app locally, type `shiny::runGitHub("nhl-shiny", "btibert3")`

 ## A quick screenshot

 Clearly this is very unpolished, but just a quick highlight of the dashboard app.